MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-destinations.md

 1. Apply and activate your changes by selecting **Save**.

-<-->

-When editing the schedule for several exports, you need to make an additional choice in control **Keep or override schedules**:
+When editing the schedule for several exports, you need to make an additional choice under **Keep or override schedules**:
-- If you only want to disable or enable if these exports should run on schedule, then choose **Keep individual schedules** option.
-This will preserve the previously definied schedule for each export.
-- If you want to define a new schedule for all selected exports, which will override existing schedules, then choose **Define new schedule for all selected** option.
-You will then see the same form as for single export.
+- **Keep individual schedules**: Persist the previously defined schedule for the selected exports and only disable or enable them.
+- **Define new schedule for all selected exports**: Override the existing schedules of the selected exports.

 ### Run exports manually

 To export data without waiting for a scheduled refresh, go to **Data** > **Exports**.
-You have two options:

 - To run all exports, select **Run all** in the command bar.
 This will only run exports which have an active schedule.
-- To run a single export, select it in the list, then active **Run**, which is available in the command bar at the top of the page or through the ellipsis (...) on a list item.
+- To run a single export, select it in the list and select **Run** in the command bar.
+That's how you run exports with no active schedule.

 ## Remove an Export

 1. Go to **Data** > **Exports**.

-1. Select the vertical ellipsis for the Export you want to remove.
+1. Select the export you want to remove.

-1. Select **Remove** from the dropdown menu.
+1. Select **Remove** in the command bar.

 1. Confirm the removal by selecting **Remove** on the confirmation screen.